Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 At the end of the day, the Taliban just waited us out.

-I never want to be in the position of defending Donald Trump, but there's really not a hell of a lot you can do when you're negotiating with the Taliban.
+I never want to be in the position of defending Donald Trump.
+There's really not a hell of a lot you can do when you're negotiating with the Taliban.

-I mean, remember, there was a time in which we kind of bifurcated, this is the good Taliban and the bad Taliban.
+I mean, remember, there was a time in which we kind of bifurcated, this is the good Taliban or the bad Taliban, Jamaristan, in Pakistan.
+They're all bad, right?

 And so the second you actually enter negotiations with